mrbinky3000/responsive_carousel/README.md

 ##Change Log

+### Version 1.7.3
+- Bug fixes for the "individual" mode ("individual" is when slides in the carousel have different fixed widths)
+- Further speed enhancements for "individual" mode by using reverse while loops

 ### Version 1.7.0 - 5/22/2013
 - MAJOR bug fixes on all fronts due to tons of time spent Q.A.-ing the carousel for a major client.
 Tons of updates in speed, functionality, optimization, and improvements to the carousel when in 'individual' mode.